 Alternatively, a wider aspect ratio can eliminate the need for a dual display.

 You can keep two windows open simultaneously, without needing to constantly Alt + Tab back and forth.

 A monitor’s refresh rate describes how many images per second it can display.
 This is typically described in Hz, although some manufacturers use FPS (Frames Per Second) instead.

 In general, a high refresh rate is more important for gaming than it is for content creation.
-It can help reduce motion blur during gaming, resulting in crisper, cleaner images.
+It can help reduce motion blur during gaming, resulting in crisper, clearer images.

-This is why you’ll often see gamers look for monitors with a refresh rate of 120 Hz, or even 240 Hz.
+This is why you’ll often see gamers look for monitors with a refresh rate of 120 Hz or more.
 But is this really necessary for content creation?